lukekivi/Distributed-File-System/README.md

 |   |-- readHeavy    <-- test
 |   |-- writeHeavy   <-- test
 ```
 Within you will find four directories, each containing a `ssh_commands.sh` and a `ssh_cleanup.sh` script.
 The automated tests are the last 3 directories.
-They will each start 7 servers, 3 transaction performing clients, and then a 4th client that checks the final values.
+They will each start 7 servers, 3 transaction performing clients, and then a 4th client that checks the final versions of files.
 * `mixed` - transacting clients run 250 reads and 250 writes each
 * `readHeavy` - transacting clients perform 500 reads each
 * `writeHeavy` - transacting clients perform 500 writes each